-- (ii) Where there is a 'hidden function' which cannot be checked with the Item in-situ. - (iii) Where wear or deterioration exists to such an extent as to make a time limit economically desirable. - (iv) Where component condition or 'life' progression sampling is practiced. - (v) Where limitations are prescribed in a Manufacturer's Warranty.
+- 1. Where the failure of the Item has a direct adverse effect on airworthiness and where evidence indicates that the Item is subject to wear or deterioration. - 2.
+Where there is a 'hidden function' which cannot be checked with the Item in-situ. - 3.
+Where wear or deterioration exists to such an extent as to make a time limit economically desirable. - 4.
+Where component condition or 'life' progression s sampling is practiced. - 5.
+Where limitations are prescribed in a Manufacturer's Warranty.

-(b) On-Condition
+ii.
+On-Condition